 Outcomes Conclusion Issued a report to those charged with governance of the Council communicating significant findings resulting from our audit.
-We issued our Audit Results Report on the 11 October 2022 to the Audit Committee.
+We issued our Audit Results Report on the 11 September 2023 to the Finance, Resource, Audit and Governance Committee.
 Issued a certificate that we have completed the audit in accordance with the requirements of the Local Audit and Accountability Act 2014 and the National Audit Office's 2020 Code of Audit Practice.
-We have completed the submission to the National Audit Office on the Whole of Government Accounts but have not yet issued our certificate for 2020/21 as we are awaiting confirmation that additional procedures are not required.
+We have issued the audit certificate on the 25 September 2023, alongside this report, following our audit opinion on the 22 September 2023.